Astrea Academy Woodfields: Educational standards

-The school offers curriculum-based learning to students aged 11 to 16.
-Students then have the opportunity to study from four academic and vocational post-16 academies after GCSEs, at the academy's on-site Sixth Form Centre.

 In 2006, only 19% of students gained 5 or more GCSEs, including maths and English.
 By 2009, this number had risen to 25%.
 An Ofsted inspection in November 2005 judged the school to require a "Notice to Improve".
 A subsequent inspection in January 2007 noted, "...the school no longer requires significant improvement.
 The school is improving: it is now satisfactory in virtually all aspects of its work and provides satisfactory value for money."

 By 2009, the last year for which figures have been published, the CVA score for Balby Carr at Key Stage 2 to 4 had risen to 1002.1.
 The 2009 Ofsted report stated that "(Balby Carr) is a satisfactory school that is clearly improving.
 It is well regarded in the local community and parents think well of it.
 One parent’s view, shared by the inspectors, is that ‘all staff are very friendly, approachable and professional’.
 As a result of the good care, guidance and support they receive, students feel safe, secure and proud of their school."

 The Ofsted Data Dashboard for the school showed that the 2012 results were a slight increase from the previous year with 2% more achieving 5 A*-C grades including maths and English, with a 2% decrease in the number of students achieving English A*-C (58%) leaving the school in the 4th quintile measured against both similar and all schools.
 In 2012, 56% of students achieved grade C or above in maths, a 2% increase, which still left the school in the lowest quintile or bottom 20% even when measured against similar schools.
 In science, the school had a 16% decrease in results compared to the previous year.

 In January 2013, an Ofsted inspection resulted in the school being put into "Special Measures", citing inadequate leadership and pupil behaviour and attainment.

-The most recent Ofsted report said the Sixth Form provision is good but could be improved.
-From September 2017, the school now has a Post-16 model with four vocational academies; Sport Academy, Creative Academy, Travel and Tourism Academy and Media Academy.

-In March 2023, David Scales was appointed as Principal and led the school to the first ever OFSTED 'Good' for the school in May 2024.
-Students now gain free musical instruments and lessons, learn poetry by heart and benefit from a 'Family Dining' scheme which was recognised by the Big Issue as being one of the UKs top 100 'Changemakers'.
+As of 2026, the school's most recent inspection by Ofsted was in 2024, and resulted in a judgement of Good.